astronomer/astro-docs/enterprise/next/04_deploy/01_manage-workspaces.md

 If you navigate over to the "Users" tab of your Workspace Dashboard, you'll be able to see who has access to the Workspace.

 If you'd like to share access to other members of your organization, invite them to a Workspace you're a part of.
-Once they are part of your Workspace, Deployment Admins can grant them varying levels of access to Airflow Deployments within the Workspace.
+Once your team members are part of your Workspace, Deployment Admins can grant them varying levels of access to Airflow Deployments within the Workspace.
 For more information, read [Manage User Permissions on Astronomer Enterprise](/docs/enterprise/stable/manage-astronomer/workspace-permissions/).

 ### Workspace Permissions